Before the age of technology, it was relatively easier to lead a life private.

 Both WhatsApp and signal use end-to-end encryption to encrypt data messages sent between users, both individually and in group chats.

-On the hand, Signal has always been using end-to-end encryption.
+On the other hand, Signal has always been using end-to-end encryption.

 Metadata ( WhatsApp Vs Signal )